Read or Die

 The popularity of the Read or Die novels and manga resulted in the production of an OVA adaptation in 2001, which was directed by Koji Masunari and produced by SME Visual Works.
 In 2003, Aniplex produced R.O.D the TV, a 26-episode animated television series, which served as a sequel to the OVA and introduced Read or Dreams characters to those from Read or Die.
 (Note: R.O.D Official Archive, p.
 71. "The idea crafted within the novel spread to an anime and comics, with various media loosely interacting with one another to expand on the 'R.O.D' world. [...]
-A few of the story's key elements [in the novels], such as Mr. Gentleman's desire to achieve immortality, were preserved in the animes [sic] that followed.")
+A few of the story's key elements [in the novels], such as Mr. Gentleman's desire to achieve immortality, were preserved in the anime that followed.")
 (Note: Animage, March 2004.
 "As the story progresses, the reality of the sisters' origin is revealed by Joker.
 It becomes clear that Anita's hidden past goes deeper. [...]
 The flames in Anita's memory are due to Yomiko. [...]
 This month, we will explain in detail the link with the OVA version.
 The three sisters who were living in Japan were suddenly surrounded by the British Library, who were involved in a worldwide siege.")
 (Note: Animage, March 2004.
 "Joker-san and his agents are secretly working to take over the UK, then Yomiko and Nancy appear.
 And their memories are stored in seven books.
 Who on earth is the Gentleman?
 To understand the second half of 'ROD -THE TV-', you need to watch the OVA.
 It has become necessary to look back at the previous version.
 Let's organize the complicated relationships between the characters [of the TV series] along with the story of the OVA version!")

 A manga called R.O.D Rehabilitation illustrated by Choko Fuji was published in 2012 in Shueisha's Super Dash & Go magazine, and collected in one volume.
 The comic tells the story of a future city created by bibliomaniacs in exile, "Bibliopolis."
 (Note: Mantan Web, 2012. "[R.O.D Rehabilitation] is a completely new work written by Hideyuki Kurata with artwork by the young illustrator Fujichoko, who has attracted attention [on social media]. [...]
 Mr. Kurata says, 'Yomiko is a character [who was] created [to reflect] the positive side of love for books, but Yomi-meko [of the new manga] is the opposite of that, the dark side.'")